 ashurst

 I am having wet underfloor heating installed on top of 150mm insulation.
 The screen will be approximately 75mm.
 I will be laying 10mm porcelain tiles.
-How long should I realistically wait until tile onto the area as I am reading conflicting things.
+How long should I realistically wait until tiling onto the area as I am reading conflicting things.

 I am hoping that 21 days should surfice